Sokoto Nigeria Travel Guide

 Choose busy, clean stalls.

-Many small vendors are cash-only.
+Many small vendors are in cash-only.

-It's possible for this to be challenging.
+This might be challenging.
 Staples like Tuwo (made from rice or corn) are naturally gluten-free.
 Cross-contamination is a risk.

 Communicate allergies clearly.
 Peanuts are a common ingredient in dishes like Kilishi and Suya.
 Always ask about ingredients.